What are leasehold improvements?

 Landlord contributions to the leasehold improvements should be clearly identified.
 These costs can be automatically classified and added to the building capitalization, with the appropriate depreciation values calculated in a table for the annual tax returns and financial statements.

 Amounts to be recovered from the tenant should be treated as a loan to the tenant.
 Any lump sum payment from the tenant at the lease commencement should be recorded and deducted from the outstanding amount.
-The balance remaining will then be the loan principle.
+The balance remaining will then be the loan principal.

 Using CRESSblue property management software, the loan terms can be entered and the loan payment schedule will generate automatically.
 There is a provision to enter extra payments any time throughout the term and the schedule will auto-adjust to reflect these.
 Furthermore, payment schedules can be tied to the lease period dates to correctly adjust to lease commencement and termination dates.